Truck Stop Access Control Guide: How to Secure Your Truck Stop

 Electronic truck stop access control

-In the past, truck stop operators and employees had a hard time managing access within a truck stop.
-The reason for this was reliance on manual access control solutions — traditional locks and keys — instead of electronic access control.
+In the past, truck stop operators and employees struggled to manage access within the truck stop.
+The reason for this was reliance on manual access control solutions—traditional locks and keys—rather than electronic access control.

 Take a shower and restroom facility, for example.
-To use a truck stop shower, a driver needs access to the building housing the showers.
-Then, each shower has its own separate door, with a separate lock.
+To use a truck stop shower, a driver needs access to the building where the showers are located.
+Then, each shower has its own door and lock.

 Staff members wind up handing out entire rings of keys to drivers.
 Keeping track of all these keys and ensuring that you get them back is a major hassle.

-But managing truck stop restroom facility access control doesn’t have to be a hassle.
+But managing access control for truck stop restroom facilities doesn’t have to be a hassle.

-Nowadays, you can use a system of keypads to distribute access codes to truckers, saving time for truckers and staff.
+Nowadays, you can use a keypad system to distribute access codes to truckers, saving time for both truckers and staff.

 Watch how the ButterflyMX keypad works: